Fully Data-driven Normalized and Exponentiated Kernel Density Estimator with Hyv\"arinen Score: Numerical Examples

-Throughout the experiment, we adopted the Gaussian kernel for all the methods.
+Throughout the experiment, we adopted a Gaussian kernel for all the methods.
+Furthermore, we set the minimum values of $h_n$ for LHS and IHS to $0.5\min(\hat{h}_{\rm CV}, \hat{h}_{\rm AMISE})$ to avoid numerical instability.
 Under the same five scenarios of the true density forms, we generated $n=500$ and $n=1000$ samples and estimated the density functions based on the generated data.
-In Figure \ref{fig:oneshot}, we first present the estimated density functions by HS, CV, and PI methods with the true density under a single simulated dataset.
-It is observed that CV tends to provide over-smoothed density estimates when the true density is serrated.
-Although PI provides more accurate density estimates than CV in all the scenarios, the results tend to be under-smoothed, especially in Scenario (v).
-On the other hand, the proposed HS can adequately capture the true density form with reasonable smoothed density estimates.
+In Figure \ref{fig:oneshot}, we first present the density functions estimated using the IHS, LHS, CV, and PI methods with the true density under a single simulated dataset.